-Sabudana Khichdi is a very popular Indian dish or comfort food prepared using sago or tapioca pearls, potatoes, crunchy and roasted nuts, lemon juice, and spices.
-It is chewy in texture.
+Sabudana Khichdi is a popular Indian dish or comfort food prepared using sago or tapioca pearls, potatoes, crunchy and roasted nuts, lemon juice, and spices.
+This sabudana khichdi is fluffy and chewy, the best recipe to make for fasting and vrat days like Navratri, Ekadashi, Karwa Chauth, etc.

-Sabudana Khichdi is also categorized as one of the traditional Indian breakfast recipes, along with thepla, idli, upma, poha, and dosa.
+Sabudana Khichdi is also a traditional Indian breakfast recipe, along with thepla, idli, upma, poha, and dosa.

-How to make perfect non-sticky, fluffy sabudana khichdi or How to cook tapioca pearls?
+How to make perfect, non-sticky, fluffy sabudana khichdi?

-- A first and crucial step, place sabudana or sago in a colander.
+- A crucial step is placing sabudana or sago in a colander.
 Wash with cold tap water till the water runs clear.
 This is mainly done to remove all the starch, which prevents it from sticking.

 - Soak the sabudana in water, preferably overnight.
-Do not add too much water while soaking, as it will make your dish mushy or clumpy.
+Do not add too much water while soaking; it will make your dish mushy or clumpy.

 - After soaking overnight and doing smash text, drain off excess water using the colander.
 While doing the smash test on the sabudana, if you still feel it's hard on the inside, add another cup of water and let it continue to soak for some more time.